ascii-dresden/asciii/src/manual.md

 ## Installation

-Get a current binary from github (TODO) or build it for your platform.
+### Archlinux User Repository

+You find the AUR package [asciii-git](https://aur.archlinux.org/packages/asciii-git), or contact me personally about the inofficial repo with the binary packages.
+Debian and Windows packages are on the way.

 ### Build Requirements

 * rustc ≥ 1.11.0
 * cargo
-* optionally: for full feature completeness you also need everything to build libgit2
+* optionally: for full feature completeness you also need cmake to build libgit2

 Just run `cargo build --release` or `cargo install --path .`